Tips on how to avoid buying fake products

 - Search for other consumers’ reviews

-- Check whether the website benefits from a trust mark
+- Check whether the website displays a trust mark

 - Assess the general layout of the website

-- Check your consumer rights on the trader’s website
+- Check your consumer rights on the trader’s Terms and Conditions

 - Check the official website of the brand for authorised and blacklisted sellers